Amazon unveils new hiring spree ahead of Obama visit

-SAN FRANCISCO (Reuters) - Amazon.com Inc unveiled a new hiring spree on Monday ahead of a visit by President Barack Obama to one of the Internet retailer’s giant distribution warehouses this week.
+SAN FRANCISCO, July 28 (Reuters) - Amazon.com Inc unveiled a new hiring spree on Monday ahead of a visit by President Barack Obama to one of the Internet retailer’s giant distribution warehouses this week.

 Amazon said it is looking to fill more than 5,000 new full-time jobs at 17 of its fulfillment centers across the United States.
 That’s roughly a 25 percent increase in full-time fulfillment center staff, which currently number more than 20,000 in the country.